 Then dice your veggies.
 The smaller the better.
 You can use apple or cucumber to add a crunch and freshness.
 I do not peel either but you can.
 You can also seed cucumber to avoid extra moisture if you plan on meal prepping the salad.

 Add shrimp salad yogurt dressing ingredients.
 For best results, use plain Greek yogurt with at least 2% fat content.
 Then I like to add a touch of mayo because yogurt is not same taste as mayo.
 And simple seasonings like garlic powder, mustard, salt and pepper.

 If you see whey separated yogurt when you open the container, it’s perfect.
 Less liquid in your salad.
 Just scoop and measure the yogurt part.

-You can add a bit of minced red onion.
+- Mix and match: You can add a bit of minced red onion or fresh garlic.
 I do if I make salad for home use.
-For the office, onion and fresh garlic maybe not such a good idea.:)
+Swap shrimp for the tuna in healthy tuna egg salad!

 Refrigerate shrimp salad in an airtight glass container for up to 3 days.
 I do not like to store creamy food in plastic.
 Full disclosure – wild shrimp salad smells.
 It doesn’t mean it went bad, it’s just shrimp smells.
 So, tight seal helps.